AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 Example:
 * `import oldContacts.json` imports non-duplicate contacts from 'data/oldContacts.json' into the address book.

+Exceptions:
+* If any imported contacts already exist in the henri app (same IDs or Names), it will be skipped and the skipped IDs will be displayed with the command result.
+* If there are any specific errors in the data file "An error was found in the JSON data you are trying to import: " followed by the specific error message will be displayed and no data will be imported.

+Note:
+* The import command is only meant to import the data of the contacts of people, not teams.
+Teams must be created manually after importing contacts.

 ### Viewing of audit logs : `audit`